abduh3131/scroot/scroot/GUI_GUIDE.md

   - `playful` &mdash; Light-hearted phrasing while still reporting Advisor verdicts.
 Messages remain rate-limited to ≤1 every 2 s.

 ### Launch Controls
 - **Telemetry Log Folder** lets you browse to a directory that will receive a live CSV (`pilot_log_YYYYMMDD_HHMMSS.csv`) of every control tick with actuator outputs, advisor verdicts, lane confidence, and caps.
+The file now starts with a `meta,environment,...` row summarizing the detected platform, GPU fallback status, and camera mode before the tick rows stream in.
 Leave it blank to skip CSV export.
 - **Start Pilot** launches the autonomy stack using all settings from both tabs (camera, vehicle envelope, advisor config, etc.).
 The button disables itself while the system runs.
 - **Stop Pilot** sends a stop signal to the background thread.
 Always use this before closing the application to ensure logs flush cleanly.
 - **Launch Log** streams real-time telemetry, including actuator commands, Advisor verdicts (`ALLOW`, `AMEND`, `BLOCK`), reason tags (e.g., `ttc_low`, `lane_bias_right`), and narration lines.